 Still, it’s hard to imagine these things being useful in many environments outside of these professions.
 Well — maybe cat burglars would find this product useful as well.

-5. Apply Duct or Gaffer Tape the Bottoms of Your Soles
+5. Apply Duct or Gaffer Tape to the Bottoms of Your Soles

 If you’re anything like me, you’d rather make your own shoe pads than buy them.
 I totally get it.
 However, you may still need to get some things you don’t have at your home.
 So let’s start with the technique you may be able to do without leaving your house.